 Does the National Data Opt-Out in England apply to PICANet?
-Clinical audit data

-The National Data Opt Out is not applied to PICANet clinical audit data received from English paediatric critical care services.
-PICANet have received permission from the Heath Research Authority Confidentiality Advisory Group for England and Wales not to apply the National Data Opt-Out.
-This application was made as an amendment to our existing approval 21/CAG/0090.
+The National Data Opt-Out is not applied to PICANet clinical audit data received from English PCC services.
+PICANet have received permission from the Health Research Authority Confidentiality Advisory Group for England and Wales not to apply the National Data Opt-Out.
+This application was made as an amendment to our existing approval, 21/CAG/0090.
 Permission was granted because the absence of even one child's data can lead to inaccurate conclusions.